exasim-project/FoamAdapter/README.md

     cmake --list-presets # To list existing presets cmake --preset production # Config for production cmake --build --preset production # Build for production

-### NeoN as a submodule

-This repository depends on NeoN which is automatically downloaded via the CPM package manager.
-Alternatively, NeoN can be included as git submodule for development purposes.
-To do so the following steps can be used to initialise the submodule.

-    git submodule update --init --recursive

 ## Structure